The Life of Jon Hawkins

 - Wagner, R. Prelude to Das Rheingold, 8th horn, mm.
 17 - downbeat of 59

 Judging: All participants will receive written evaluations of their performances by the judges.
-Details concerning the location and time of the contest will be listed in the Symposium program and posted in the Symposium Registration area.
+Details concerning the location and time of the contest will be made available online and in the IHS 53 app when they become available.